Assassins (musical): Sacrificing for the greater good / fighting against political injustice

-Desiring Attention
+Desiring attention

-Many assassins in this musical have their lines reflecting their need for attention, and according to Wang, "what unites each of the assassins is the desire for attention."
-In How I Saved Roosevelt, Zangara was extremely angry about not having a photographer even at his execution: "and why there no photographers?
+Many assassins in the musical have lines reflecting their need for attention, and according to Wang, "what unites each of the assassins is the desire for attention."
+In "How I Saved Roosevelt," Giuseppe Zangara is extremely angry about not having a photographer even at his execution: "and why there no photographers?
 For Zangara no photographers!
 Only capitalists get photographers!"
-Another assassin, Moore, "proclaims that one of her motives was ‘so that her friends would know where [she] was coming from.’"
+Another assassin, Sara Jane Moore, "proclaims that one of her motives was 'so that her friends would know where [she] was coming from.'"